fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ### Exercises 9.1.-9.3.

-**Before you start doing the exercises** create a file called tsconfig.json to the folder you will do the exercises in with the following content:
+#### setup

+Exercises 9.1.-9.7. will be all made to the same node project.
+Create the project in an empty directory with <i>npm init</i> and install ts-node and typescript packages.
+Create also the file <i>tsconfig.json</i> to the directory with the following content:

 ```json
 {